snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

 In our next release we are planning to:

-* Implement Spark support to allow the derivation of JSON schema from much larger JSON archives in Amazon S3
+* Implement [Apache Spark] [spark] support to allow the derivation of JSON schema from much larger JSON archives in Amazon S3
 * Make the new web UI user-friendly and featureful
 * Improve the integration of Schema Guru with our upcomming [iglu-utils] [iglu-utils] tool